ReZorg/Lethe-AI-Sharp/README.md

 It is extensible, documented, backend-agnostic (you write the same code no matter which backend is being used), and written 100% in C#.

+### No Python Dependencies
+Pure C# implementation.
+No Python runtime, no conda environments, no pip hell.

+### Self-Contained
+Built-in LlamaSharp backend means you can distribute a **single executable** that runs LLMs locally.
+No external server required, but external servers are supported too.

+### Production-Ready
+- Proper async/await patterns
+- Configurable error handling
+- Logging integration
+- Thread-safe semaphore locking

 ## 🎯 Use Cases
 - **Game NPCs** - Create dynamic, memory-enabled characters for NPC
 - **Chatbots** - Build context-aware assistants with RAG